KnownStormChaser/master-weather-model-list/README.md

 # master-weather-model-list

-This repository is a **simple, human-readable catalog of publicly available weather forecast models**.
+This repository is a **simple, human-readable catalog of publicly available forecast models**.

-It focuses on **numerical weather prediction (NWP) models** and related forecast systems whose data can be **freely downloaded** by anyone.
+It focuses on **numerical weather prediction (NWP)** and related forecast systems whose data can be **freely downloaded** by anyone.

 The goal is to make it easy to discover:
-- which weather models exist
+- which forecast models exist
 - who produces them
 - what regions they cover
 - and where their data can be downloaded